phototestcenter.com

 Tested with a Fuji S2 Pro and Nikon D70

-This is, I think, the second version of this lens - so it comes between the original 400mm f 5.6 - often a sort of khaki green or grey - and the later 400mm APO Macro.
+This is, I think, the second version of the Sigma 400mm f5.6 APO - so it comes between the original 400mm f 5.6 - often a sort of khaki green or grey - and the later 400mm APO Macro.
 I’ve used all 3 versions and found them all to be good performers.
-Results are excellent on film or digital - even at full aperture - and build quality is robust.
-The last APO Macro is the best of the three optically - and the best made.
+Results are excellent on film or digital - even at full aperture - and build quality of the earlier versions is lightweight but perfectly adequate, while the later Sigma 400mm APO Macro is the best of the three optically - and the best made.
+It’s bigger and much heavier than the others.

-One big worry with all older Sigma lenses, including this one, is compatability.
-This worked fine with my S2 and D70 but a later 300mm f4 APO Macro didn’t focus accurately and couldn’t be rechipped - so try before you buy if possible.
+The main worry with all older independent, especially Sigma, lenses, including this one, is compatibility.
+Some older lenses just won’t work with newer digital SLR cameras.
+This lens worked fine with my Fuji S2 and Nikon D70 camera bodies, but a later Sigma 300mm f4 APO Macro I bought didn’t focus accurately and couldn’t be rechipped - so try before you buy if possible, or give your Sigma service centre a call.
+I’ve added a list of my own experiences with Signas and different camera makers below.

 Nikon bodies including digital - should be OK but try to check - especially focusing accuracy.